ilg-physics-ucsb/physics5l-remotelabs-manual/PhotoElectricLabManual/PE5L.md

 This equation is a straight line on a graph of $V_s(\nu)$, with a slope of $h/e$ and a $y$-intercept of $\phi$.
 By measuring $V_s$ for different frequencies of light and fitting such a line we can determine both Planck's constant and the metal's work function.

-[^1] The quantum explanation for the photoelectric effect is described concisely in a three page section of Einstein's paper, Ann.
-Physik 17, 132 (1905), and was the reason for his subsequently being awarded the Nobel Prize.

 Instruments
 ---------------------